Black Gold (Jimi Hendrix recordings): Contents

 Mitchell's tapes consisted of 16 songs, all created by a solo Hendrix armed only with his voice and a Martin acoustic guitar.
 Near the end of the collection lies an embryonic two-part rendition of his superhero themed funk-rock tune "Astro Man", in which Hendrix sings lines from the 1950s Mighty Mouse cartoon theme and makes humorous references to Superman.
 Other songs from the Black Gold sessions were also further developed in the studio and have surfaced in the Hendrix catalogue ("Stepping Stone", "Machine Gun", and "Drifting"), but at least nine of the songs are known to be unique to the tapes.
-Eric Burdon recalled a conversation with Hendrix at the time, describing it as: “an autobiographical, multi-song fantasy piece he had been working on.
-Jimi intended it to accompany an animated feature about a black rock star — himself on the road... forty minutes of fresh new material that clearly demonstrated the direction Jimi was headed in.
-He talked excitedly about the cartoon character he’d envisioned.
-I know he did at least some work on the suite before he died.”
+Eric Burdon recalled a conversation with Hendrix at the time, describing it as: "an autobiographical, multi-song fantasy piece he had been working on.
+Jimi intended it to accompany an animated feature about a black rock star—himself on the road... forty minutes of fresh new material that clearly demonstrated the direction Jimi was headed in.
+He talked excitedly about the cartoon character he'd envisioned.
+I know he did at least some work on the suite before he died."

-Bootleg
+Unrelated bootleg

 There is a 1996 bootleg release called "Black Gold" but that is a collection of Electric Ladyland outtakes and rehearsals, and does not include the Greenwich Village material.